darklaunch/darklaunch.com/blog/2012/04/24/byobu-start-automatically-in-guake-as-the-default-shell.md

         <div>
             anonymous &ndash; Aug 17, 2016
             <div>
-                <p>(bow) You have no idea how great the intensity of my excitement was when I found and did this. byobu + guake was my dream.
-Thank you!</p>
+(bow) You have no idea how great the intensity of my excitement was when I found and did this. byobu + guake was my dream.
+Thank you!
             </div>
         </div>
     </li>